 Enjoy your Mexican chicken and potatoes!

 The beauty of this recipe is you don’t really need any pairings.
 Just a little cilantro, lime juice, and maybe a little hot sauce should do the trick.
 I hope you enjoy!
 If you have a question I forgot to cover, feel free to leave a comment below.
+And for a similar recipe, check out my sheet pan buffalo ranch chicken and veggies next.

 For the Seasoning Blend